-In tandem with the release of Jacobs Beach: The Mob, the Garden & the Golden Age of Boxing, we take a look at the central figure in this noirish look at boxing and its underbelly in New York in the 1940s and 1950s.
+In tandem with the release of Jacobs Beach: The Mob, the Garden & the Golden Age of Boxing, by Kevin Mitchell, from Hamilcar Publications, we take a look at the central figure in this noirish look at boxing and its underbelly in New York in the 1940s and 1950s.

 Mike Jacobs’s critics said he was ruthless, heartless, greedy, ill-tempered, and uncouth.
 His admirers said the same things but would’ve added unscrupulous and two-faced.
 These attributes helped make Jacobs the most powerful promoter in boxing from the mid-1930s to the late 1940s.
 They also earned him such nicknames as “Monopoly Mike,” “The Machiavelli of Eighth Avenue,” and many others, including some not suitable for polite discussion.

 If Jacobs’s predecessor, Tex Rickard, had been a larger-than-life character who’d seemed nearly as big as the events he promoted, the antisocial Jacobs was in every way the opposite.
 No one seemed capable of filling the void created by Rickard’s death in 1929, least of all the frumpy, dumpy, and decidedly uncharismatic Jacobs.
 According to legend, Jacobs was so anonymous that he was once stopped by his own security staff and denied entry to one of his own events.
 Jacobs, of course, liked it that way.
 It was just as easy to count money in the shadows as in the spotlight.